2KAbhishek/tmux-tilit/README.md

 ## What I learned

-- Learned more about the tmux api.
+- Learned more about the tmux API.

 ## What's next